djo1975/Awesome-books-refactor/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Mladan Ilic Alice Mirigo Boniface Dennis<a name="about-project"></a>
+# 📖 Mladan Ilic <a name="about-project"></a>
-**Awesome books** In this project, you will build a basic website that allows users to add/remove books from a list.
-You will achieve that by using JavaScript objects and arrays.
-You will also need to dynamically modify the DOM and add basic events.
+*In this project, you will restructure your Awesome books app code.
+The goal is to make it more organized by using modules.
+You will also practice the ES6 syntax that you have learned.

 ## 🛠 Built With <a name="built-with"></a>
 Use HTML/CSS